Choose a domain name

 What to do with a ‘lookalike’ domain

-If someone registers a lookalike domain, you can take the following action.
+If someone registers a lookalike domain, you can take one of the following actions, depending on your situation.

-- If they’re using a government trademark or impersonating a government service, lodge a complaint with the Domain Name Commission.
+- If they’re using a government trademark or impersonating a government service, lodge a complaint with NZ’s Domain Name Commission.

-- If they’re using paid advertising to appear in search results for keywords related to government services, report this to the search engine.
+- If they’re using paid advertising to appear in search results for keywords related to government services, report this to the search engine — for example, see how to report an ad on Google.